evedije/Chess_Giant/README.md

 * View the top 10 players and challenge them to a game.
 * Post and discuss game strategies and results, with moderation by administrator for content management.

-Jim has a budget of $500,000 for the project, but he lacks IT experience to build the system.
-Additionally, Jim has a busy schedule which may limit his availabilties for meeting with the IT team for development of the system.
-The site will use ChessMaster software for gameplay.

 ## Project Detail
 * Stakeholder interview